doug65536/dgos/README.md

   dynamically loaded modules
 - Kernel unit test module (for unit testing parts of the kernel)
 - PNG parser
-- Fast system memory to video memory clipped blitter with AVX, SSE4.1, SSE2 optimizations and a platform independent implementation
+- Fast system memory to video memory clipped blitter with AVX2, SSE4.1, SSE2
+  optimizations and a platform independent implementation